j00sebox/ToyBox/README.md

 ```
 ## Controls

-WASD to move around.
+* WASD to move around
-By holding the right mouse button you can rotate the camera.
+* By holding the right mouse button you can rotate the camera.
-R is to reset the camera to the origin.
+* R is to reset the camera to the origin.
-C can recompile shaders.
+* C can recompile shaders.
-ESC will shut the program down.
+* ESC will shut the program down.